Automatic Call Distribution

 What are the real time benefits of an automatic call distribution system?

-Now that we know how the ACD call system works and what features it provides let us have a look at all the benefits that we can derive from the system.
+Now that we know how the ACD call system works and what features it provides let us have a look at all the benefits of automatic call distribution that we can derive from the system.

 - Routing acd calls to the right agent – The system helps serve the customer better by connecting their calls to the right agents depending upon language, skills, etc.